The ultimate guide to Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios in Orlando (updated for 2025)

 Star Wars: Rise of the Resistance

 I don’t want to give away too much about this Star Wars ride, so I’ll just tell you Star Wars: Rise of the Resistance is a trackless dark ride with many, many surprises.
 Rise of the Resistance is the most popular attraction at Hollywood Studios.
-Your best bet for actually getting a spot on the ride is via Lightning Lane (which can cost as much as $25 extra) and while that’s a steep price to pay, it’s one of the true don’t-miss experiences at Disney World.
-The minimum height requirement is 40 inches and rider swap is available.
+Your best bet for actually getting a spot on the ride is via Lightning Lane, which can cost as much as $25 extra per person.
+While that’s a steep price to pay, it’s one of the true don’t-miss experiences at Disney World.

 Poe Dameron's X-wing at Star Wars: Galaxy's Edge in Orlando (Photo: Walt Disney World)